charanvengatesh/FRC-DeepSpace--6901-2019/README.md

 ```
 git push origin master
 ```
-* Make new branch
+* Make a new branch
 ```
 git branch branchname
 ```
-* Move to new branch
+* Move to the new branch
 ```
 git checkout branchname
 ```

 ## TODO
 * Make the README more professional after everyone learns how to use the programs.
-* Learn how to setup Vision and OpenCV.
+* Learn how to set up Vision and OpenCV.
 * Learn how to integrate sensors.
 * Learn how to use the PID controller system.